MINDFULNESS: TAMING THE MONKEY

 Buddhism teaches that there is no supreme God, no mind, and no permanent individual self.
 Ultimate reality is sunyata, a term loosely translated as the void, or emptiness, which refers to the ultimate impersonal reality of formlessness from which all has allegedly arisen.
 Mindfulness rests on the belief that the world is full of rising and falling, and peace comes only with the cessation of rising and falling.
 But how can there be experience of joy or peace in formlessness, when nothing with self or identity is there?

 If you are a Christian, the rationale and goal of Mindfulness is in conflict with a Christian worldview.
 Mindfulness has nothing in common with biblical meditation, which is thoughtful contemplation and pondering of God’s word; nor is it prayer.
 Biblical meditation and prayer do not intend to go beyond thought, either to achieve a mystical oneness with God, or to “hear” from God.
 Prayer in the Bible is always presented as verbal praise, petition, confession, and expression of gratitude to God.
+No special bodily posture or special breathing is advised or needed.

 The concept of needing detachment goes against biblical teaching on necessary ties to the past and future: that we should remember what God has done for us through the atonement and bodily resurrection of Christ, and vividly keep before us the imminent return of Christ, our true Hope.
 There are many desires that are good, and desire to know God more deeply through prayer, Bible study, and worship nourishes believers in Christ.
 There is no need to fear attachment or good desires.